cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

     context.setInput(kvTable, kvTable.getSplits(16, startKey, stopKey);
   }

-Similarly to reading input from a Dataset, you have the option to write to a Dataset as the output destination of a MapReduce job—if that Dataset implements the ``BatchWritable`` interface::
+Just as you have the option to read input from a Dataset, you have the option to write to a Dataset as the output destination of a MapReduce job if that Dataset implements the ``BatchWritable`` interface::

   public interface BatchWritable<KEY, VALUE> {